rosesilver/ArkLib/README.md

-# A Library for Formally Verified Cryptographic Proof Systems
+# Formally Verified Cryptographic Proof Systems

 This library aims to provide a modular and composable framework for formally verifying cryptographic proof systems (e.g. SNARKs) based on Interactive (Oracle) Proofs.
 This is done as part of the Verified zkEVM project.